leocomeron/apollo/README.md

-# Apollo - Marketplace Platform
+# Apollo - Services Marketplace Platform

-Apollo is a modern marketplace platform built with Next.js that connects service providers with clients through opportunities, proposals, and reviews.
+Apollo is a modern services marketplace platform built with Next.js that connects service providers with clients through opportunities, proposals, and reviews.
 The platform features user onboarding, profile management, opportunity creation, and a comprehensive review system.

 ## 🚀 Technologies Used